TD Ameritrade CEO nixes talk about buying E*Trade Financial

-NEW YORK (Reuters) - TD Ameritrade Holding Corp has no interest at the moment in buying smaller discount brokerage rival E*Trade Financial Corp, TD Ameritrade Chief Executive Fred Tomczyk said on Tuesday.
+NEW YORK, March 10 (Reuters) - TD Ameritrade Holding Corp has no interest at the moment in buying smaller discount brokerage rival E*Trade Financial Corp, TD Ameritrade Chief Executive Fred Tomczyk said on Tuesday.

 “I am not putting a lot of time wasting calories on that right now,” he said at a conference sponsored by Citigroup.